 You will then have to determine whether the employee is arm’s length or non-arm’s length (usually family members/owners), and if they are on a paid leave of absence or not.
 This chart may be helpful in navigating the complexities of which types of wage subsidy calculations apply in each circumstance.

-How do I calculate my Baseline Remuneration (Pre-crisis pay for the Canada Emergency Wage Subsidy(CEWS)?
+How do I calculate my Baseline Remuneration (Pre-crisis pay) for the CEWS?

 Note: for period 7 onwards, the baseline remuneration (pre-crisis) pay is only required for employees who are on leave with pay, and employees who are non-arm's length.